 1. Superficial charm

 One of the primary features of grandiose narcissistic personality disorder is that people with this condition present as incredibly charming.
-At the beginning of the relationship, they may appear highly attractive and charming.
+They may appear highly attractive and charming at the beginning of the relationship.

 In fact, their charm is usually what helps people with a grandiose narcissistic personality disorder to attract a partner.
 However, as time goes on, the initial charm fades, and the grandiose narcissist will become cold, callous, and even cruel.

 Research has shown that grandiose narcissistic personality disorder is associated with immature defense mechanisms.
 This means that grandiose narcissists in relationships can come across as quite immature.

 During arguments, they may demonstrate childlike or even toddler-like behaviors, such as pouting, throwing temper tantrums, or demanding that they have their way.